analog-nico/quota/README.md

 quotaClient.requestQuota('google-analytics', /* ... */ ).then(function (grant) { /* ... */ });
 quotaClient.requestQuota('bitly', /* ... */ ).then(function (grant) { /* ... */ });
 ```

+## Configuring Custom Quota Limits

+If a preset for a certain API is not available or custom quota limits need to be enforced you can use the same API that the presets use.

+Description forthcoming.

 ## Contributing